 A large amount of packaging used for biscuits, chips, etc. is non-recyclable, it is typically called laminate and that is what is largely being used today for many products.
 Waste pickers can’t make any money out of it by collecting and that’s why you see so much waste lying around.
 We use these terms called the wealth out of the waste but if that was true you wouldn’t have seen any litter around!

-Further apart from the technical aspect of recycling, logistics cost is another big criteria.
+Further apart from the technical aspect of recycling, logistics cost is another big criterion.
 For example, glass is technically 100% recyclable, however, the logistic cost of glass collection and recycling is huge which acts as a deterrent.
 The government needs to bring about some kind of extra taxation on virgin materials, the recycled material cost is invariably going to be higher and it will not be competitive enough.
 And if it’s not competitive enough, it will not be picked up, it’ll not be picked up by people like us, or even by waste pickers.

 Green, Blue, and Red – remember the 3 colors